nkravella/generative-sketches/README.md

 # GENERATIVE SKETCHES 🎨🖌

-Occasionally documentings notes on process / learnings at http://ravella.me.

 **Currently working with**: `Processing`, `P5.js`, `canvas-sketch`, and `TouchDesigner`

 **Would like to learn**: `Three.js`, `WebGL`, `GLSL Shaders`